cloudtoid/gateway-core/README.md

 ### Call-id header

-A unique call-id is generated and forwarded for every request received by GatewayCore.
-The header that is appended is `x-call-id` and can be removed from outbound upstream requests using `skipCallId`.
-It can also be included in responses sent to the client by enabling `addCallId` as shown in the sample below:
+A unique call-id is generated and forwarded on every request received by GatewayCore.
+The header with this unique id is `x-call-id` and can be dropped from outbound upstream requests using `skipCallId`:

 ```json
 {